 What Is a Curator?

 Curators work in museums, nature centers, historical sites, gardens, or zoos maintaining collections, researching, and fundraising for the institution.
 A minimum of a bachelor's degree is necessary for this career field; however, many curator positions require a master's or a doctorate degree.
-Read this article to learn more about what a curator is.
+Read this article to learn more about a curator.
 Schools offering Museum Studies degrees can also be found in these popular choices.

 Most curators specialize in a particular field that usually dictates where they work.
-A curator with an archeology specialization may work at a history museum handling collections of fossils and historic artifacts.
-With a specialization in art, a curator may work at an art museum handling collections of fine art.
-Curators are employed at gardens to maintain collections of living plants or at zoos maintaining collections of living and inanimate wildlife.
+A curator with an archeology specialization may find a job at a history museum handling fossils and historic artifacts.
+With a background in art, a curator might be hired at an art museum to help with exhibiting fine art.
+In addition, curators are employed at gardens to maintain living plants, or at zoos to organize an assortment of living and inanimate wildlife.

 Specific departments within larger institutions employ curators in more specialized areas, such as coins or manuscripts.
 The government, colleges, universities, and a number of other institutions employ curators to collect, preserve, and maintain important artifacts and records.

-Because of the competitive market for curators, many start out as interns, in part-time positions, or working in a research department.
-Joining a professional association, such as the Association of Art Museum Curators (www.artcurators.org) may provide job networking and other professional development opportunities.
+Because of the competitive market for curators, many join a professional association like the Association of Art Museum Curators (www.artcurators.org), which provides job networking and other professional development opportunities.

 Employment Outlook and Salary Information